-After spending several minutes running, playing a sport or lifting weights, you may notice that your leg is starting to feel numb.
+After spending several minutes running, playing a sport or lifting weights, you may notice that your legs are numb.
 The tingling sensations can develop and last for several minutes.
-You may even feel other symptoms along with it, indicating a minor lack of blood flow in the area or bigger underlying complications.
+You may even feel other symptoms along with it, indicating a minor lack of blood flow to the area or bigger underlying complications.

 Caveats and Risks

 Be cautious of tingling sensations that last over an hour or cause other symptoms like limited range of motion or immobility, pain, trouble urinating, rashes in the area, nausea, dizziness or loss of balance.

 See a doctor immediately if the symptoms persist or get worse.
 In some cases, arteries may be blocked or narrowed by deposits, causing numbness and tingling in the legs.
 This can be indicative of PAD or peripheral artery disease and requires immediate medical attention.